 Atropine is a medication used to temporarily blur vision in the stronger eye.
 It dilates the pupil and paralyses the focusing ability, creating a blur effect when looking at objects.
 These are recommended to be used on weekends or weekdays according to the requirement.
 This is an alternative to eye patches, but is not as strong as the vision from the stronger eye is not completely blocked.

 It is rare to perform surgery for Amblyopia, but if conditions like cataracts or droopy eyelids block the light from entering the eye, then surgery is necessary.
 In certain cases of Strabismus, eye muscle surgery may help to re-align the eyes and help with amblyopia management.

 There are no preventive measures for Amblyopia.
 Early detection and treatment is helpful.
 Parents are encouraged to seek a detailed eye examination with an ophthalmologist if they feel that their child is not seeing well out of one or both eyes.

 Amblyopia is a vision disorder starting in childhood but lasting for a person’s whole life.
 It may be curable if diagnosed early enough.

-Dr Parth Shah is a Canberra based ophthalmologist who is committed to providing excellent eye care to all of his patients.
+Dr Parth Shah is an ophthalmologist in Canberra who is committed to providing excellent eye care to all of his patients.
 He implements modern research and technology in order to achieve better visual outcomes.